From exploring Windsor Castle to taking a cruise along the Thames, these are the best things to do in Windsor, UK!

 4. Also wonder how the Crooked House is still standing

-This is one of the quirkier attractions in Windsor.
+This is one of the quirkier attractions right in the heart of Windsor town centre.
 Originally built in the late 1500s, this quaint English house got its lean on in the 18th century after it was rebuilt using wood that ended up contracting.
 And when I say it leans, it really does lean – this isn’t just an optical illusion or anything.

 5. Have lunch in a very traditional English pub

 You can’t visit old-fashioned English towns like Windsor and not have a proper traditional pub lunch.
-Luckily, pubs aren’t in short supply in Windsor.
+Luckily, pubs aren’t in short supply in Windsor town centre.

 Windsor is one of those places that has a pub on every corner.
 A few of the most popular are:

-- The Boatman – This is down by the river and has some gorgeous views of the Thames and of Windsor Castle.
+- The Boatman – This is down by the River Thames and has some gorgeous views of Windsor Castle.

 - The Royal Windsor – The Royal Windsor offers artisan drinking and dining with spectacular views of Windsor Castle.